sumnerevans/sumnerevans.com/content/posts/money/plain-text-accounting.md

-But 15 VOO is not very helpful unless you know its market value denominated in dollars. hledger solves this by providing the ability to augment the commodities with pricing information from exchange rates or market value.
+But 15 VOO is not very helpful unless you know its market value denominated in dollars. hledger solves this by providing the ability to augment the commodities with pricing information from currency exchange rates or market value.
 I can add `P` (price) directives to track the price of VOO in terms of dollars.

 ```ledger
 ; ...